iocafe/iocafe-doc/source/hardware/connectors/power/power-connector-v1.rst

     - Regulated 5V, often 5.2V to allow some loss.
   * - 9, 10
     - unregulated V
-    - Unregulated or higher voltage Regulated 5V, often 5.2V to allow some loss.
+    - Unregulated or higher voltage, for example 12V.

 Cable to connect power to/from breadboard: